Cabinet Access Control—Deployment Considerations

-When evaluating an access control system for data center cabinets, make sure that the system is flexible to meet your specific environment.
-For example, in a pod-based data centers where rows or groups of cabinets are segregated by function, you might want to require access for a group of cabinets rather than at individual cabinets.
-You might also want to support separate front and rear cabinet door access as different teams might be responsible for accessing the front and rear of equipment.
+When evaluating access control systems for data center cabinets, ensure the system is flexible enough to meet your specific requirements.
+For example, in pod-based data centers where rows or groups of cabinets are segregated by function, access to a group of cabinets vs individual enclosures may be necessary.
+Additionally, separating front and rear cabinet door access to accommodate different teams accessing the front and rear of equipment.

-Keyed systems for cabinets are not always the most secure option.
-Not only can locks potentially be picked, but keys are often misplaced, copied or passed around.
-And in the event of a security breach, there is no way to know who used the key.
-Consider smarter systems like card access or biometrics that offer higher security and the ability to record access attempts.
+Keyed cabinet systems are not always the most secure option.
+Not only can locks be picked, keys are often misplaced, copied or shared, and in the event of a security breach, it can be challenging to know who used the key.
+Consider smarter systems such as card-access or biometrics that offer higher security and the ability to record access attempts.

-If you choose a card access system, more advanced smart card systems like iClass that use higher frequencies and bi-directional communication will offer better security than standard low-frequency cards that can be easily duplicated.
+If you choose a card access system, more advanced smart card systems including iClass use higher frequencies and bi-directional communication for better security over standard low-frequency cards that can be easily duplicated.

-If your facility needs an even greater level of security, biometric systems such as fingerprint scanning requires a person to be physically present for authorized access, eliminating the possibility of access cards ending up in the wrong hands.
-Biometrics also enable a 100% indisputable audit trail—you always know exactly who accessed which cabinet and when.
-Another feature to consider for high-security environments is dual custody mode that requires two different users to be present to successfully gain access.
+If even greater levels of security are required, biometric systems (e.g., fingerprint scanning) requires a person to be physically present for authorized access, eliminating the possibility of access cards ending up in the wrong hands.
+Biometrics also enable a 100% indisputable audit trail.
+Another feature for high-security environments is dual-custody mode that requires two different users to be present to successfully gain access.

-As mentioned, an IP-based cabinet access control system that is centrally managed via software is ideal for managing access to many cabinets across multiple facilities.
-Centrally managed access control systems can also receive and communicate access attempts and alarms in real time.
+IP-based cabinet access control systems that are centrally managed via software are ideal for managing access to many cabinets across multiple facilities.
+Centrally managed systems can also receive and communicate access attempts and alarms in real time.

-Make sure the system you choose can send alerts remotely to appropriate staff.
-System features like the ability to remotely lock and unlock specific doors or to remotely place the system into full lockdown mode also offer a more sophisticated level of management.
-The software should also have reporting capabilities, which is especially important for compliance with some security regulations that require regular reporting and auditing.
+Make sure the system you choose can send remote alerts to designated staff.
+System features including the ability to remotely lock and unlock specific doors and place the system in full lockdown mode also offer advanced levels of security management.
+The software should also offer robust reporting capabilities—especially important for compliance with security regulations requiring regular reporting and auditing.

-Other features within the software that can ease management include the ability to group cabinets into zones and establish user parameters.
-This allows for managing cabinet access based on specific facilities, groups of cabinets, user functions or access levels.
-For example, a colocation center could assign user group access to a tenant for accessing only their specific cabinets, or a data center could limit technician access to only the rear door of cabinets.
-Being able to set user parameters such as timebands is also ideal for limiting access of a visiting vendor to a temporary time period or for establishing access based on employee shift times.
+Other software features that can ease management include the ability to group cabinets into zones and establish user parameters.
+This allows for managing cabinet access based on specific facilities, groups of cabinets, user functions or access levels (e.g., in co-location centers, cabinet-level access could be defined based on tenant; technician access can be limited specifically to the rear; or user parameters such as time bands can be deployed to limit visitor access or employee shift times.

-For more about what to look for in a cabinet access control system, read my recently published article on Advanced Cabinet-Level Physical Security in the January/February issue of ICT Today.
-And check out the new Belden Smart Cabinet Access System available on all Belden X-Series enclosures for multi-media, servers and networking equipment.
+For more about what to look for in a cabinet access control system, check out the Belden Smart Cabinet Access System available on all Belden X-Series enclosures for multi-media, servers and networking equipment.